uriweb/uri-tuition-calculator/README.md

-# URI Courses Calculator
+# URI Tuition Calculator

-The URI Courses Calculator brings in tuition and fee data for courses via a Google spreadsheet and calculates an estimated cost.
+The URI Tuition Calculator brings in tuition and fee data for courses via a Google spreadsheet and calculates an estimated cost.